AI-Ahmed/learn-simple-pandas/README.md

 A simple repository that helps you to understand the general tools of Pandas that you will need to enter the world of data science and data analysis.

-This repository is about #jupyter-notebook files: each one of them includes a topic about pandas and what does each tool do.
+This repository is about [#jupyter-notebook](https://jupyter.org/) files: each one of them includes a topic about pandas and what does each tool do.

+Also - you will find datasets to inplement the work included into each jupyter-notebook.